 Ladyjacks face three NCAA Tournament teams from a year ago in their non-conference slate

-In 2013, Crittenden amassed a 16-3-3 (.795 win percentage) record as a head coach and during that stretch, won the 2013 SLC title, was ranked as high as fourth in the region and received votes for the first time in program history for the National Soccer Coaches Association of America (NSCAA) National Top 25 poll, set the program record for most shutouts in a season (14), set the best seven-game start in program history, matched the program-best with 15 wins in the regular season, completed the first undefeated season on the road (8-0-2), finished 10th in the country in goals against average (.520), and finished ninth in the country in shutout percentage (.636).
-Crittenden also saw nine players recognized by the Southland on either the first team, second team, or honorable mentions for league play and four players named to the SLC All-Tournament Team.
+In his first year at the helm in 2013, Crittenden amassed a 16-3-3 (.795 win percentage) record while the Ladyjacks matched or broke 13 different program records.
+During the year, SFA won the 2013 SLC title, was ranked as high as fourth in the region and received votes for the first time in program history for the National Soccer Coaches Association of America (NSCAA) National Top 25 poll, set the program record for most shutouts in a season (14), set the best seven-game start in program history, matched the program-best with 15 wins in the regular season, completed the first undefeated season on the road (8-0-2), finished 10th in the country in goals against average (.520) and finished ninth in the country in shutout percentage (.636).
+Crittenden also saw nine players recognized by the Southland on either the first team, second team, or honorable mention for league play and four players named to the SLC All-Tournament Team.
 Following the historic 2013 season, the awards continued as three Ladyjacks were named to the 2013 NSCAA/Continental Tire All-Central Region second team and the entire squad earned the 2013 NSCAA Team Academic Award.

 Prior to his move to the Lone Star State, Crittenden made coaching stops at University of Nebraska (2007-2009 seasons) and the University of Oklahoma (2005 and 2006 seasons).
-During his time in Norman, Oklahoma, Crittenden made a name for himself as defensive-minded coach.
+During his time in Norman, Oklahoma, Crittenden made a name for himself as a defensive-minded coach.
 The Sooners set program records for fewest goals against, lowest goals-against average, and most shutouts by a goalkeeper.
 Before his time at Oklahoma, Crittenden was the head girl's soccer coach and English teacher at Pasadena Memorial High School in Pasadena, Texas (2003-2005).
 Crittenden began his collegiate coaching career as an assistant coach on the men's soccer team at Lynn University (2002).

-Crittenden also serves on the coaching and instructor staffs for the South Texas Youth Soccer Association (STYSA), the USYSA Region III Olympic Development Program - Regional Staff, and the ECNL-PDP staff.
+Crittenden also serves on the coaching and instructor staffs for the South Texas Youth Soccer Association (STYSA), the USYSA Region III Olympic Development Program Regional Staff, and the ECNL-PDP staff.

 Crittenden is an active member in the United States Soccer Federation (USSF), where he has earned a USSF "B" License and a National Goalkeeper Certificate.
 He is also an active member of the NSCAA, where he has earned the NSCAA National Goalkeeper Certificate.

-Crittenden received his bachelor's of Education Degree in Sports Management from Florida International University (1998-03), where he also played soccer from 1998-01.
+Crittenden received his Bachelor's of Education Degree in Sports Management from Florida International University (1998-03), where he also played soccer from 1998-01.
 He was named an Under-18 ODP All-American and was a member of the U.S. Under-20 National Team in 1998.
 Crittenden then received his master's degree in higher education administration from Nebraska (2007-10) where he was also awarded the Young Alumni Award in 2012 in recognition of his contributions in a major research initiative, The Nebraska Athletic Performance Lab, that was formed within the Nebraska Athletic Department as a result of his graduate-degree work.